Here’s 22 Suggestions For What To Do With Lemons

 I love to clean with vinegar.
 It’s actually one of my favorite natural cleaning agents, but I know a lot of people don’t like the smell.
 So I created a scented cleaning vinegar that you can use to clean almost anything!
 Just grab some lemons and a jug of vinegar, and follow the easy steps below.

 Use a lemon to absorb lingering odors in your refrigerator.
 Soak a sponge or cotton ball in some fresh lemon juice, and place it in your fridge for several hours to absorb those odors.

 7. Remove Permanent Marker Stains

 With the help of lemons, it IS possible to remove permanent marker stains!
-You can use a mixture of lemon juice and cream of tartar to remove treat permanent marker stains on fabric or upholstery.
-(Get more tips on removing permanent markers stains by reading the post below.)
+You can use a mixture of lemon juice and cream of tartar to remove or treat permanent marker stains on fabric or upholstery.
+(Get more tips on removing permanent marker stains by reading the post below.)